tammynpm/tammynpm.github.io/content/ctf/osu-forensics.md

 Difficulty: 3/5

 Description: `We have confiscated a USB drive from sahuang, whom we were informed was trying to sell a beatmap containing some confidential data of the community to the dark web.
 However, the beatmap was nowhere to be found from the drive when we mounted it to our computer.
 Can you help recover it?`
-An archive `forensics_map-dealer.tar.gz` was given.

 ![](/ctf/image.png)

-## solve
+## Solve

+After extracting the given archive, we see a disk image named `SanDisk.E01`.

-Since I know this is a disk forensics, I immediately think of using the tool `The Sleuth Kit` (TSK) which is often used in law enforcements.
-It is made by Brian Carrier, who also created Autopsy, the GUI version of TSK.
-Additionally, `file SanDisk.E01` tells us that this is a disk image.
+First of all, we want to see what file system this drive has.
+One of the tools to do this is The Sleuth Kit, also often used in law enforcement.
+A little bit about TSK is that it was made by Brian Carrier who created Autopsy, the GUI company to TSK.

-First, we want to see what kind of file system does it have.
-The command [`fls`](https://www.sleuthkit.org/sleuthkit/man/fls.html), according to the manual, lists file and directory names in a disk image.
+We use the command [fls](https://www.sleuthkit.org/sleuthkit/man/fls.html) to list all file and directory names in this disk image.

 ![](/ctf/image-1.png)

+An entry of the output of the fls command looks like this

+&nbsp   *file type &nbsp; metadata address: &nbsp; file name*

 The `r/r` values show the file type.
 The first `r` (regular file) is the type as saved in the file's file name structure and the second 'r' is the type as saved in the file's metadata structure.